endepointe/watchlog/docs/SDP.md

 2. Plan appropriate tests (security, performance, regression, user)
 3. Execute those tests
 4. Use the results of the test for further discussion
-5. Release (Major.Minor.Patch)
-6. Repeat
+5. Repeat

 ## Project Timeline

 A stable version of the product will take 9 months.
-Within 6 months, a minor version should be available for further testing.

 ## Risk Management